 - In connection with this offering, we will amend the limited partnership agreement of Artisan Partners Holdings and the grant agreements pursuant to which the Class B common units were issued, which will result in, among other things, the elimination of Artisan Partners Holdings' obligation to redeem any of its Class B limited partnership interests upon the death or termination of employment of the holder of such interests.
 Instead, we will record a noncontrolling interest attribution relating to the Class B limited partners' share of Artisan Partners Holdings' earnings, which following the completion of the reorganization transactions will be reflected through ownership of Class B common units.
 This noncontrolling interest attribution will also include the noncontrolling interest in Artisan Partners Holdings' earnings of holders of Class A common, Class D common and preferred units. - As part of the reorganization transactions, Artisan Partners Holdings will issue partnership CVRs to the H&F holders who will hold preferred units of Artisan Partners Holdings, and we will issue public company CVRs to the H&F holders who will hold shares of our convertible preferred stock.
 The CVRs will be accounted for as derivative liabilities under ASC 815 and therefore will be recorded on our Statement of Financial Position at fair value.
 Changes in the fair value each period will be recorded in our earnings.
-This adjustment represents the initial fair value of the CVRs.
-In addition, the redemption option of our Class C interests will be eliminated, thus the amount will no longer be classified as temporary equity. - Represents the issuance of shares of our Class B common stock to the holders of Class B and Class D common units of Artisan Partners Holdings, shares of our Class C common stock to the holders of Class A common and preferred units of Artisan Partners Holdings, and shares of our convertible preferred stock in the H&F Corp Merger.
-In connection with the reorganization, we will reclassify the historical partners' deficit to reflect capital contributions less partner redemptions within additional paid-in capital and the balance, net of the effect of pro forma adjustment (b), to retained earnings (deficit).
+This adjustment represents the initial fair value of the CVRs. - Represents the issuance of shares of our Class B common stock to the holders of Class B and Class D common units of Artisan Partners Holdings, shares of our Class C common stock to the holders of Class A common and preferred units of Artisan Partners Holdings, and shares of our convertible preferred stock in the H&F Corp Merger.